kstenerud/streamux/streamux-specification.md

 ### Negotiation Message Encoding

-A negotiation message is a [message envelope](#message-envelope) containing a [Concise Binary Encoding, version 1](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md) inline map in the variable data section.
-An inlined map contains only the key-value pairs, not the "begin map" or "end container" markers.
+A negotiation message is a [message envelope](#message-envelope) containing a [Concise Binary Encoding, version 1](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md) inline map in the `variable data` section.
+An inline map contains only the key-value pairs, not the "begin map" or "end container" markers.
 Fields are encoded as key-value pairs in this map.

 Map keys may be of any type, but all string typed keys beginning with an underscore `_` are reserved for use by Streamux.

-If [padding](#padding) is enabled, it is placed before the fields as a [varpad](#varpad-type).
+If [padding](#padding) is enabled, it is placed before the negotiation fields as a [varpad](#varpad-type).

 Contents of [`variable data`](#variable-data):